August 12, 2018

 The general marketing approach will include advertising media such as the internet or newspapers.
 This advertising is generally geared towards the general investment community and will not specifically target individual investors.
 This is commonly referred to as a “wide casting of the net.”
 Naturally, this approach should be done without disclosing the name or location of the business.

 The advertising campaign will depend upon the size and type of business.
-Professional advisors use several media channels to solicit prospective buyers, including local and national newspapers, including the Wall Street Journal, trade publications and the internet.
+Professional business advisors use several media channels to solicit prospective buyers, including local and national newspapers, including the Wall Street Journal, trade publications and the internet.
 This broad approach can also include a pre-selection of investors by means of advertising the business only in particular geographic regions or by selecting certain advertising media.
 For example, certain brokerage websites are more targeted towards a restaurant buyer, whereas other ones focus more on a business-to-business (B2B) type of investor.
 Other websites only accept businesses with a minimum EBITDA of $5 million, while some demand subscription fees from buyers as opposed to advisors.

 One aspect of a broad advertising campaign is the cost involved for an advisor.
 Not only are there significant expenses involved in holding subscriptions to many different websites needed to properly position the business, but there is also considerable labor needed to consistently update such websites.
 For example, the initial posting to a broad set of websites takes between four and six hours.
 Adding a quarterly update, removing a posting, or creating a new one can make the labor content of maintaining such a broad campaign considerable.